What Is Debt Management? Meaning, Process, & Key Benefits

 3. Financial Stability: Effective debt management leads to greater financial stability.
 As debt is reduced and managed effectively, individuals and businesses can shift their focus to building savings, investing, and improving overall financial health.

-4. Avoiding Bankruptcy: Debt management can help prevent the need for more drastic measures, such as bankruptcy, by offering viable solutions for repayment.
+4. Avoiding Bankruptcy: It can help prevent the need for more drastic measures, such as bankruptcy, by offering viable solutions for repayment.
 It allows for gradual debt reduction without losing assets or going through a lengthy legal process.

 How Professional / Amicable Debt Management Is Carried Out: